clangen/musikcube/README.md

 # raspberry pi

-interested in running musikbox on a raspberry pi, connected to you home stereo? [see here](https://github.com/clangen/musikcube/wiki/raspberry-pi)!
+interested in running musikbox on a raspberry pi, connected to you home stereo? [see here](https://github.com/clangen/musikcube/wiki/raspberry-pi).

+# streaming server documentation

+if you're interested in writing your own frontend, [api documentation is available here](https://github.com/clangen/musikcube/wiki/remote-api-documentation). the streaming server api uses a combination of websockets and vanilla http, and is included in every `musikbox` distribution.

 # compiling